 Flooding in Japan

-This is a short clip from Newsday focusing on flooding in Japan.
+This is a short clip from Newsday focusing on the 2018 flooding in Japan.
 It is slowed down by around 15%.
 The pack contains the video and a PDF featuring three versions of the transcript (straight version, word-matching version, and fill in the gaps).

 And actually I just want to bring you up to date on another story which is the situation in Japan where millions of people have been told to leave their homes because of extensive flooding and landslides that have already claimed more than eighty lives.
 Record rainfall has caused rivers to burst their banks in Hiroshima and other areas.
 Many people remain trapped by the flood waters as Caroline Hawley reports.